-Send us QSL or Old photo scans for the Ham Gallery
+Send us QSL or Old Photo scans for the Ham Gallery

-Please don't send more than 5 scans at a time.
+Please don't send more than 5 QSL scans at a time.
 Please wait until these 5 go up until sending any more.
 These will usually go up within a few weeks.
 It's usually hard to keep up.

 If you send a large quantity, I will put the first 5 up.
 The rest will go in a folder to be used at a future date.

 Send scans of the more interesting QSL cards only.
 Don't send scans of common cards.
-Send hi-resolution, good quality images and I will crop them down to fit my format.
 Include the year in the filename, if not shown on the card.
 Use all lower case letters (example: kc4af_1957.jpg, or kc4af.jpg).
-Reverse side scans are not necessary unless something of interest is there.
+Reverse side scans are necessary if the contact info is there.
 If you have any history, photos, or info to go with the card, send that long also.

 Make sure the cards aren't already on the QSL Gallery.